KeyboardKit/KeyboardKit/Sources/KeyboardKit/KeyboardKit.docc/Articles/Emojis.md

 ## Views

-KeyboardKit has an ``EmojiKeyboard`` that can lists emojis in a grid, as well as an ``EmojiCategoryKeyboard`` that replicates the iOS emoji keyboard by listing the provided categories and their emojis.
+KeyboardKit has an ``EmojiKeyboard`` that lists emojis in a grid, as well as an ``EmojiCategoryKeyboard`` that replicates the iOS emoji keyboard by listing the provided categories and their emojis.
 They can both be styled with an ``EmojiKeyboardStyle``.